Overview

 The EGR system, part of NZT Power’s carbon capture technology, consists of several components working together to recycle flue gas from the exhaust back to the turbine inlet.
 Below is a step-by-step guide detailing how this process enhances operational efficiency.

-The controls system has three primary functions: 1) managing the startup and shutdown of the EGR system, 2) controlling its activity during normal operations and 3) providing protection if there is an unexpected event.
+7. Controls (not shown): The controls system has three primary functions: 1) manage startup and shutdown of the EGR system, 2) control the system during normal operations, and 3) provide protection during an unexpected event.

 Contact us